MA Government, Policy and Society with Quantitative Methods

 Introducing MA Government, Policy and Society with Quantitative Methods

-This programme is based on social policy - the study of societies and the way they change through policymaking.
-It looks at the ways in which public policies, social institutions and market forces affect how contemporary societies operate and are affected by debates about social justice.
-Social policy is relevant to many areas of everyday life, including housing, employment, income, health and education.
+You will examine the ways in which public policies, social institutions and market forces affect how contemporary societies operate, and how they are affected by debates about social justice.

-The programme receives support and funding from the UK-wide Q-Step initiative, allowing you to benefit from small class sizes and to develop your skills in close proximity to experts.
-There is also plenty of support available to help those less confident with maths.
+This programme receives support and funding from the UK-wide Q-Step initiative.
+This means you will benefit from small class sizes and be able to develop your skills in close proximity to experts.

 Year 1